-- All courses on a non-MDCPS transcript. - Courses taken in a K-12 public or non-public institution, whether or not a passing grade was earned. - Dual Enrollment classes taken at a college/university may be recorded if taken beyond regular school hours (on or off campus), and not reflected on the master schedule, click here for a list of College/University Codes. - All summer Dual Enrollment courses must be recorded via TRACE no later than September 30th for courses to be credited toward the previous school year accountability points. - Florida Virtual School courses taken beyond regular school hours with an official grade report. - Student receives "P" on grade report do not convert to a letter grade, record "P" - Student receives "WF" on grade report course must be recorded with grade of "F."
+- Courses awarded credit through the Credit Acceleration Program (CAP). - All secondary courses on a non-MDCPS transcript. - Courses taken in a PK-12 public (outside MDCPS) or non-public institution, whether or not a passing grade was earned. - Dual Enrollment classes taken at a college/university if taken beyond regular school hours (on or off campus), and not reflected on the master schedule, click here for a list of College/University Codes.
+(Summer Dual Enrollment courses must be record via TRACE no later than September 30th for courses to be credited toward the previous school year accountability points.) - • - Florida Virtual School courses taken beyond regular school hours with an official grade report. - Student receives "P" on grade report do not convert to a letter grade, record "P". - Student receives "WF" on grade report course must be recorded with grade of "F."

-In the absence of a transcript any official school document, i.e. report card, official letter from school, government, etc. may be used for documentation of courses to be entered into the TRACE system.
+In the absence of an official transcript, a report card, official letter from school, government, etc. may be used for documentation of courses to be entered into the TRACE system.
 Transcripts/report cards utilized for credit must be maintained in the student's cumulative record folder.
-Credit recorded in TRACE must be recorded as it appears: caution, if there is no state code for the specific course as titled in the transcript a generic subject area course i.e. mathematics transfer, science transfer may be substituted; however, this may impact scholarship eligibility - Bright Futures, Talented Twenty, etc.
+Credit recorded in TRACE must be recorded as it appears: caution, if there is no state code for the specific course as titled in the transcript a generic subject area course (mathematics transfer, science transfer) may be substituted; however, this may impact scholarship eligibility - Bright Futures, Talented Twenty, etc.

 Courses taken at a non-accredited institution are accepted at the discretion of the school principal provided that the student demonstrates mastery of content on a standardized assessment (students must have at least 90 days to prepare for assessments) or documentation of successful completion of coursework in the assigned grade level.
 To verify if a school has accreditation, open the following link Private Schools - Florida, download private school contact list, then scroll down and select the district and accreditation and download the information.
+Courses provided on an official transcript taken in a PK-12 public or non-public institution must be taken at face value.
+All courses on the transcript must be recorded in TRACE.

-Codes for TRACE:
+Codes for TRACE